Leedia88/event-app/README.md

    Then the user will be admin
 * A user receives an email when his profile is created
 * A user receives an email when subscribed for attending an event
+* A user can manage his own events

 # Features to be implemented

-* A user can manage his own events
+* A user can edit his informations and avatar